bkesterbyld/fabulous-oregano/content/pages/index.md

         image_alt: App user profile preview
         content: >
-          Data sets can be replicated for different data consumers and put wherever they are needed globally—with unique API keys generated down to the field and logic command level.
+          Data sets can be replicated for different data consumers and put wherever they are needed globally—with unique API keys available down to the field and logic command level.
         actions:
           - label: Learn More
             url: /features